lagbolt/library/letter.md

 <img src="images\Sahara West book drops.jpg" alt="Outside the library, two book drops of slightly different design and height" height="300" />

 The one on the right can be operated with one hand -- the opening has a flap that you can push a book through -- but the opening is more than 48 inches above the roadway.
 The one on the left is within 48 inches of the roadway but can't be operated with one hand -- you need one hand to pull down on the handle and one to put the book in.
+Not good.

 Also, it's not very pedestrian friendly to have to stand in the road to use a book drop, let along how it must feel using a walker or wheelchair.

-The other question has to do with wayfinding.
+The other comment has to do with wayfinding.
 If, for example, you have computers that can be used from a wheelchair, how easy is it to find them from the front entrance?

 ### The web site